-When it comes to treating surgical or traumatic scars for South Jersey patients, board-certified plastic and reconstructive surgeon Dr. Mohit Sood recommends using Silagen® silicone sheeting or silicone gel.
-This is a medical grade silicone that is only available for use by physicians to be used to treat scars.
+When it comes to treating surgical or traumatic scars for New Jersey patients, board-certified plastic and reconstructive surgeon Dr. Mohit Sood recommends using Silagen® silicone sheeting or silicone gel.
+This is a medical-grade silicone that is only available for use by physicians to be used to treat scars.

 Silicone is one of the best options available for preventing and treating keloids and thick scars.
-Silagen® can give you one the best possible outcomes for dealing with these issues.
-Dr. Sood offers this 100 percent medical grade silicone in the form of a gel as an option for his patients.
+Silagen® can give you one of the best possible outcomes for dealing with these issues.
+Dr. Sood offers this 100 percent medical-grade silicone in the form of a gel as an option for his patients.

 Silicone sheets and silicone gels are widely used in the medical community, and evidence supports their beneficial use for treating traumatic and surgical scars.
 Silicone gel is sometimes preferred because it is easy to apply, and it adheres better to the skin than silicone sheeting.
 It is ideal for areas that are visible, such as the face, and parts of the body that move.